mdrichardson/FUTpuppeteer/README.md

 * Runs on Selenium to mimic human interactions for better stealth.
 This requires higher CPU and RAM usage as well as additional delays due to page load times that you wouldn't see with something that uses EA's API directly.
   * Try changing `lag_multiplier` in `global.yml` to something larger if you get errors because your comupter or connection are slow.
 * FUT web app doesn't differentiate well between similar cards of the same player (e.g. Gold Diego Costa with a club change).
   * In order to accurately get the price of the right card, all player card possibilities are grabbed from EA database and stored locally.
 Cards that appear in web app searches are then compared with those in the database and the closest match is returned.
-This is slightly slow and you will requently be out-sniped by API-only bots.
+This is slightly slow and you will often be out-sniped by API-only bots.
   * When FIFA was first released, this wasn't an issue.
 But as more and more new card variations were released, this was the only way to solve this issue without direct API calls (which are less stealthy).
 * EA database must be manually updated.
 It takes ~10 minutes to complete.
 You can update it manually by executing `update_player_data()` in `database.py`.